-Background extrapolation to the target luminosity as well as the results of irradiation campaign show that the SVD is safe even after 10-years operation.
-However, the high background environment in the future may deteriorate tracking performance of the SVD as indicated by the simulation.
-To enhance the robustness against high background, as well as matching the possible new interaction region, technology assessment is ongoing for a possible VXD upgrade during the second long shutdown of the Belle II operation [7-9].
+Background extrapolation to the targeted high luminosity as well as the results of irradiation campaign show that the SVD is expected to remain safe even after a decade of operation.
+However, the high-background environment in the future may deteriorate tracking performance of the SVD as indicated by the simulation studies.
+Not only to enhance the robustness against high background, but also to adapt to a possible modification of the interaction region, technology assessment is ongoing for a possible VXD upgrade during the second long shutdown of the Belle II operation [8-10].